-How we found hint of a prior art in PTAB docs during a patent validity analysis?
+How we found hint of a prior art in PTAB docs during a Patent Validity Analysis?

 You will agree when I say it’s not always the hard work that leads you to success.
 Experience plays its sweet role by equipping you with abilities to make decisions that optimize and simplify a task which may be difficult otherwise.

-This learning is coming from a recent project where we found the target patent to be in IPR where lots of companies were involved as petitioner.
+This learning is coming from a recent project where we found the target patent to be in IPR where lots of companies were involved as a petitioner.
 We got the IPR documents from PTAB which gave us an understanding of where the petitioners were lacking with their prior art.

 This raised question on the suitability of the datasheet presented to reproduce the required function at the priority date.

 We shared this observation with our client and after exploring a bit (particularly the datasheets of the same company); we got the datasheet of the same IC published before the priority date of the patent.
 Though we haven’t received any response from the client yet, ideally it will work as it was accepted during IPR as well.